cblomart/docker-volume-nas/README.md

       +-----------------+
 ```

-By using a volume plugin the folders can be automaticaly created and removed.
+By using a volume plugin the folders can be automaticaly created.

 ```ascii
   +---------------+ +---------------+